firstdraft/zoom_settings_guide/zoom_settings.md

 ![get_to_settings](get_to_settings.png)

-Once you have opened up the settings menu, we will find the general settings.
+Once you have opened up the settings menu, you will find the general settings.

 ## General Settings

 ![general_settings](general_settings.png)

-The items that we have changed from default are the following.
+The items that we have changed from default are the following:

 - Use dual Monitors (On)
 - Show my meeting duration (On)